If you are applying for this course click apply now

 The teachers’ pension scheme is also one of the most generous public sector pension schemes in the UK, one of the few guaranteed by the Government.

-This SEND degree awards Qualified Teacher Status, which means that when you graduate you’ll be qualified to teach in any state-maintained primary school in England and Wales.
+This SEND degree awards Qualified Teacher Status, which means that when you graduate you’ll be qualified to teach in any state-maintained primary school in England.
 Most graduates from this course go on to teach in mainstream schools, special schools or in alternative provision.
 Some graduates choose to move to a special school or alternative provision once they have had some teaching experience and the opportunity to gain experience teaching pupils with SEND.

 You may want to consider becoming a Special Educational Needs Coordinator (SENCO).
 SENCOs are a key part of the school workforce and play a fundamental role in supporting children and young people with SEND.
 To become a SENCO, you will need to complete the National Award in Special Educational Needs Coordination (NASENCO) in addition to your teaching qualification, within three years of taking up a SENCO post.